 Sibiu in Romania

-Sibiu town of Transylvania is a historical place of Romania and lies across Cabin River.
+Sibiu town of Transylvania is a historical place in Romania and lies across Cabin River.
 The town is a stunning display of architecture that dates back to the Middle Ages.
 Sibiu is nicknamed the ‘City with Eyes or Seebiu’!
 Tourists can tour the town and meander along the old roads to revel in the historic architecture.
-It has the historic Citadel of Sibiu, one of the high-fortified citadels in the European continent.
+It has the historic Citadel of Sibiu, one of the high-fortified citadels on the European continent.
 The town of Sibiu is famous for the Christmas market it displays during the festival.

 Maastricht in Netherlands

-The Maastricht town of southern Netherlands is a university town and has a rich architecture that dates back to the Mediaeval era.
+The Maastricht town of southern Netherlands is a university town and has rich architecture that dates back to the Mediaeval era.
 The town also has beautiful cultural scenes for tourists to enjoy!
-The Meuse River runs across Maastricht giving views of stunning natural scenes and historic castles that dot the town.
+The Meuse River runs across Maastricht, giving views of stunning natural scenes and historic castles that dot the town.
 Maastricht houses the Gothic-style ancient church- Sint Janskerk, and the Romanesque Basilica of St. Servatius.
 These monuments treasure a vast collection of traditional religious art.
 Travelers can also visit the futuristic-vision Bonnefanten art museum located along the banks of the Maas River.
-Maastricht is a travelers delight with its natural and historical wonders to explore!
-One can roam the entire town on foot and enjoy the local culture and the underground tour to the delight casemates, a significant attraction.
+Maastricht is a travelers’ delight with its natural and historical wonders to explore!
+One can roam the entire town on foot and enjoy the local culture and the underground tour to the delight of casemates, a significant attraction.
 In addition to heritage, Maastricht has sprawling vineyards, ancient art galleries, and delicious eateries and restaurants.

-Europe continent is a traveler’s dream, with attractive unexplored places to unearth!
+The European continent is a traveler’s dream, with attractive unexplored places to unearth!
 Mini villages with dotted houses, lush green valleys, and vibrant countryside are typical in Europe.
 The continent has something for everyone- be it the small towns, naturally beautiful places, or cultural and heritage.
 The list of new European towns goes long, there are plentiful of unearthed towns and villages across the continent of Europe.
 Here we name the best and the richest in heritage!
 So quickly pack your bags and explore the magical and peaceful sights of the secret towns of Europe.